 Technology and Operations Management

-The doctoral program in Technology and Operations Management prepares students to examine how and why firms create and deploy innovative products and services, as well as how the diffusion of technological novelty generates economic growth and transforms society.
+Technology and Operations Management prepares students to examine how and why firms create and deploy innovative products and services, as well as how the diffusion of technological novelty generates economic growth and transforms society.
 They also study how and why organizations—both for-profit business and not-for-profit enterprise—translate organizational goals into productive action by harnessing people, processes, and capabilities.
 Frontier research questions in these areas encompass a wide and diverse set of topics, and arise in some of the most important sectors of the economy, including health care, information and communication technology, energy, and the environment.
 Students in this program conduct research that addresses managerially-relevant problems, integrating discipline-based theory with rigorous research methods.
 Students in the technology and operations management program select either the innovation track or the entrepreneurship track.

 Successful candidates for admission have strong records of academic performance in rigorous programs and exemplary GRE general test or GMAT scores, especially in the quantitative area.
 Applicants with bachelors degrees in the social sciences, engineering, sciences, as well as, business are encouraged to apply.